sarimaleem/TicketToRide/README.md

 - [x] Experiment with Path 2D.double so that a shape works
 - [ ] Integrate the classes
 - [x] work on displaying the contracts for each player
+- [x] work on letting the player trade in cards to fill in the route

 **David Jobs**

 - [x] buffered image on board
 - [x] work on finding all the coordinates for all the routes
+- [x] statistics display
+- [x] make the board have better colors
+- [ ] make the board look prettier